-Exemplary Proficient Needs Improvement Unsatisfactory Establishes and implements a schedule and plan for regularly sharing with all appropriate colleagues (e.g., classroom teachers, administrators, and professional support personnel) conclusions and insights about student progress.
+Exemplary Proficient Needs Improvement Unsatisfactory Establishes and implements schedule and plan for regularly sharing with all appropriate colleagues (e.g., classroom teachers, administrators, and professional support personnel) conclusions and insights about student progress.
 Seeks and applies feedback from them about practices that will support improved student learning and/or development.
-Is able to model this element.
-Regularly shares with appropriate colleagues (e.g., classroom teachers, administrators, and professional support personnel) conclusions about student progress and seeks feedback from them about practices that will support improved student learning and/or development.
-Only occasionally shares with colleagues conclusions about student progress and/or seeks feedback from them about practices that will support improved student learning and/or development.
-Rarely shares with colleagues conclusions about student progress and/or rarely seeks feedback from them about practices that will support improved student learning and/or development.
+Is able t model this element. appropriate colleagues (e.g., classroom teachers, administrators, and professional support personnel) conclusions about student progress and seeks feedback from them about practices that will support improved student learning and/or development. colleagues conclusions abou student progress and/or seeks feedback from them about practices that will progress and/or rarely seeks feedback from them about practices that will support improved student learning